 Data Management and stewardship.

 Collaboration with NASA efforts: As evidence of knowledge sharing, the RSMAS group works closely with the Ocean Biology Processing Group (OGPB) at NASA Goddard Space Flight Center by supplying the atmospheric correction algorithms which are then used for the routine production and dissemination of SSTskin from MODIS and VIIRS through the OGPB web interface of their data server.
-The MODIS and VIIRS SSTskin files from the OBPG are also sent to the GHRSST GDAC (Global Data Assembly Center) at the JPL PO.DAAC where the file contents are augmented with ancillary data and reformatted into netCDF in the standardized GHRSST L2P (Level 2 Pre-processed) for distribution to the user community.
-After 28 days these files are sent to the GHRSST LTSRF (Long Term Stewardship and Reanalysis Facility) at the NOAA's National Centers for Environmental Information (NCEI) for distribution to users and perpetual stewardship.
+The MODIS and VIIRS SSTskin files from the OBPG are also sent to the GHRSST GDAC (Global Data Assembly Center) at the JPL PO.DAAC, where the file contents are augmented with ancillary data and reformatted into netCDF in the standardized GHRSST L2P (Level 2 Pre-processed) for distribution to the user community.
+After 28 days, these files are sent to the GHRSST LTSRF (Long Term Stewardship and Reanalysis Facility) at NOAA's National Centers for Environmental Information (NCEI) for distribution to users and perpetual stewardship.

-There are several metrics for assessing the utility of the MODIS data files, but three commonly used ones are show in Table 2 for the last year.
+There are several metrics for assessing the utility of the MODIS data files, but three commonly used ones – numbers of files and data volumes downloaded, number of users – are shown in Table 2 for the last year.
 These statistics are for L2P files, and do not include files included MODIS SSTs merged with others, such MUR (Multi-scale Ultrahigh Resolution SST; Chin et al., 2013) and the IR-microwave SSTs generated by Remote Sensing Systems.
 Additionally, L2 data are distributed from the OBPG and GHRSST L2P and higher level fields from the LTSRF.
 The dissemination of VIIRS L2P files from the PO.DAAC is getting underway, so user statistics are not available.